GenadiKozarev/node-react-next-docker-kubernetes-ticketing-app/README.md

 tsc --init
 ```

-- upon higher version of our library being available:
+- when a new version of our library is available:
 ```
 npm update @library-of-knowledge/common
 ```